balena-io/balena-cli/doc/cli.markdown

 #### --noproxy

 don't use the proxy configuration for this connection.
 Only makes sense if you've configured proxy globally.

+#### --noninteractive

+run command non-interactively, do not automatically suggest devices to connect to if UUID not found

 # Notes